 The bands were all starting to arrive and I had no number for Dave so I gave the all clear for them to get into the kitchen.
 This involved four burly roadies smashing the door down.

 Luckily they were able to wire the system up and the sound checks started.
 I was running around trying to sort various things out and didn’t notice when Dave returned.
 I did hear the shouts and swearing as he found not only his kitchen door smashed in, but all of The Blow Monkeys and their girlfriends in there making cups of tea and cooking food from the fridge.
 I managed to calm him down with the promise I would organise a new door and pay for it to get fitted myself.
 ‘I’ve had The Swinging Blue Jeans here you know, even they didn’t get to use the kitchen’ he fairly spat out as he left to organise his fellow bouncers for door duty.

-We lost money that night, my Dad and brother Sam were good enough to put a new door up for me the next day, one that was in the garden at home being used as a roof for a camp (of mine, as I said, I wasn’t long out of childhood).
-So no cost there, however I think in hindsight having a junkie on the door wasn’t the brightest move as most of the money we did take went into his pocket.
+We lost money that night, my Dad and brother Sam were good enough to put a new door up for me the next day.
+So, not too costly, however I think in hindsight having a junkie on the door wasn’t the brightest move as most of the money we did take went into his pocket.
 I didn’t know what a junkie was, I just thought he was a bit pale and tired.

 Oh well, we live and learn.
 I can’t remember much about the gig, I know my band Go!
 Service supported (what’s the point of having your own club if you can’t play?) and that The Blow Monkeys had an effect on the sale of polo necks and cardigans in the area for a couple of weeks afterwards.
 Thanks to Tim Paton for the photo.